vechain/buy-me-coffee-example/README.md

 #### BuyCoffee.tsx
 - **Purpose**: Allows users to buy coffee for the contract owner.
 - **Functionality**:
-  - **User Input**: Provides a modal where users can enter their name, message, and the amount of Ether they wish to send.
+  - **User Input**: Provides a modal where users can enter their name, message, and the amount of VET they wish to send.
   - **Blockchain Interaction**: Utilizes the VeChain DApp Kit to connect to the smart contract and call the `buyCoffee` function.
   - **Validation**: Ensures that the amount sent is greater than zero, preventing free donations.
   - **Event Handling**: Emits the `CoffeeSold` event upon successful purchase, which updates the transaction history.